-Angie is currently a Fellow on the ARC project, Understanding Childhood Poverty in Indonesia with Professor Sharon Bessell.
+Angie was a Senior Research Fellow on the ARC-funded project, Understanding Childhood Poverty in Indonesia and the DFAT-funded Individual Deprivation Measure.